ros2/design/articles/140_resource_names.md

 ## Mapping Resource Names to DDS Concepts

 ### Naming Constraints

 #### Allowed characters

-ROS URL syntax allows for more characters than e.g. DDS topic names allow: the forward slash (`/`), the tilde (`~`), the balanced curly braces (`{}`), the period (`.`) and the semicolon (`:`).
+The ROS URL syntax allows for more characters than are allowed in other kinds of name e.g. DDS topic names.
+For example, the tilde (`~`), the balanced curly braces (`{}`), the period (`.`) and the semicolon (`:`) are all allowed in the ROS URL syntax, but are not allowed in DDS topic names.
-These must be substituted or otherwise removed during the process of converting a ROS URL to e.g. a DDS topic name.
+These must be substituted or otherwise removed during the process of converting a ROS URL to another kind of name e.g. a DDS topic name.

+*Note*: Previously, forward slashes (`/`) were also disallowed in DDS topic names but now the restriction has been lifted (see [issue](https://issues.omg.org/issues/lists/dds-rtf5#issue-42236) on omg.org) and therefore ROS topic names are first prefixed with a ROS Specific Namespace prefix (described below) and then mapped directly to DDS topic names.

 After ROS resource names are expanded to fully qualified names, any balanced bracket (`{}`) substitutions and tildes (`~`) will have been expanded.
-Periods (`.`) in provider names must be transformed into another suitable character e.g. the forward slash `/`, as it is done when resolving relative resource names.
+Periods (`.`) in host names must be transformed into another suitable character e.g. the forward slash `/`, as it is done when resolving relative resource names.
 Type schemes must also be removed after parsing and before mapping can take place.

-*Note*: Previously, forward slashes (`/`) were disallowed in DDS topic names but now the restriction has been lifted (see [issue](https://issues.omg.org/issues/lists/dds-rtf5#issue-42236) on omg.org) and therefore ROS topic names are first prefixed with a ROS Specific Namespace prefix (described below) and then mapped directly to DDS topic names.

 #### Name Length Limit